Saphron-Asia/nan.ai-opendata-ocr/HOWTO.md

 This open data repository hosted on AWS S3, currently updated and curated as the project progresses.
 Currently it contains:

 ```
+├─ derived-datasets
+│  └─ autocorrect
+│     ├─ address
+│     ├─ center
+│     ├─ first_name
-├─ derived
+│     ├─ last_name
-│  └─ pre-processing
+│     └─ unit
-└─ eng-fil-corpus
+└─ sorted-images
 ```

 ## Running sample notebooks (Apache Zeppelin)
 The notebooks are created using Python in Apache Zeppelin.
-In case you are still on exploratory mode, these notebooks will help you navigate throughout our data pre-processing, curation, and mini use cases we created to build our machine learning model for the [`nan.ai after-sales chatbot`](https://github.com/Saphron-Asia/nan.ai-ml-nlu).
+In case you are still on exploratory mode, these notebooks will help you navigate throughout our data pre-processing, curation, and mini use cases we created to build our machine learning model for the [`nan.ai ocr`](https://github.com/Saphron-Asia/nan.ai-ml-ocr).

 Apache Zeppelin 0.8.2
 Python 3.x